renanthera/simc-wiki/Newbie-build-instructions.md

 The entire first-time setup will take anywhere from 30-60 minutes depending on the speed of your computer/internet.

 1: Install Visual Studio 2015 Community Edition - https://www.visualstudio.com/
-- Use **custom** installation, enable the following options:
+* Use **custom** installation, enable the following options
--- Programming Languages - Visual C++
+* Programming Languages - Visual C++
--- Common Tools – Git for Windows, Github Extension for Visual Studio
+* Common Tools – Git for Windows, Github Extension for Visual Studio

 2: Install TortoiseGIT - https://tortoisegit.org/download/
 - Default settings are fine